DHTMLX/docs-kanban/docs/api/events/js_kanban_updaterow_event.md

 ### Parameters

-The callback of the **update-row** event can take an object with the following parameters:
+The callback of the **update-row** event can take the following parameter:

 - `config` - (required) the new data object of the current row.
 The full list of the row parameters can be found [here](api/config/js_kanban_rows_config.md)